siebevd/css-styleguide/README.md

 - Element: a descendant (child) of the block.
 Notation ex. ``block__element``
 - Modifier: different state or version.
 Notation ex. ``block--modifier``

-We use double hyphens & underscores so we can still describe the block without having to use CamelCase. eg. ``modal-box__content--small``
+It uses double hyphens & underscores so we can still describe the block without having to use CamelCase. eg. ``modal-box__content--small``

 eg. BEM Notation
 ```